-Kitesurfing it's easy - but safety first!
+Kitesurfing safety always first!

 Kiteboarding (and kitesurfing) it's a fairly new wind powered action sport, combining different aspects of windsurfing, surfing, paragliding, wakeboarding, snowboarding and skateboarding into one extreme sport!
 It is also quite easy to learn, compared to all the ones named!
 Once deemed a dangerous sport, innovation in modern kites has turned the sport safer and accessible to everybody.